World leaders attend Cairo peace summit to ‘de-escalate’ Israel-Hamas war

 Gaza’s next big threat: Cholera, infectious diseases amid total blockade

-In his opening remarks, Egyptian President Abdel Fattah el-Sisi invited leaders to come to an agreement for a road map to end the humanitarian disaster in the Gaza Strip and revive a path to peace between Israel and the Palestinians.
-The road map’s goals included the delivery of aid to Gaza and agreeing a ceasefire, followed by negotiations leading to a two-state solution, he said.
+In his opening remarks, Egyptian President Abdel Fattah el-Sisi invited leaders to come to an agreement for a road map to end the “humanitarian catastrophe” in the Gaza Strip and revive a path to peace between Israel and the Palestinians.
+The plan’s goals included the delivery of aid to Gaza and agreeing to a ceasefire, followed by negotiations leading to a two-state solution, he said.

 “All civilian lives matter,” Jordan’s King Abdullah said, addressing the summit.
 “The relentless bombing campaign under way in Gaza as we speak is cruel and unconscionable on every level.
 It is collective punishment of a besieged and helpless people.
 It is a flagrant violation of international humanitarian law.
 It is a war crime.”